Who should buy the Evolv Agro

--The Evolv Agro is built for climbers who require extra sensitivity and support in sending challenging boulder projects.
-It also offers adequate flexibility, thanks to the split construction of its proprietary outsole.
+- Prefer a climbing shoe that is built for climbers who require extra sensitivity and support in sending challenging boulder projects.

 The Agro is one of Evolv’s high-quality climb-centric shoes that often get compared with other high-profile climbing kicks out there.
 Among the offerings that usually get pitted against it is also an Evolv product—the Oracle.
 While both are part of the brand’s aggressive line-up, they do have a handful of differences.
 Discover them in the following points: